ImRecc/blinkAboutGo/README.md

 **put thuo foolish mock to the rest**

  like "nothing but rely on its out-matched computing power to move the most possibility move"

+ # MOVES
+ there are some strong and good shape like tiny knight's move, interesting